cappeadu/Data-Analysis-PortfolioProject_SQL/README.md

 # PortfolioProject
-This portfolio includes codes and queries for projects created using tools such as python and SQL.
+This portfolio includes codes and queries for projects created using SQL.